UWPCE-PythonCert/PythonCertDevel/source/modules/Comprehensions.rst

     for key in a_list:
         new_dict[key] = value

-A dict comprehension also uses curly brackets -- Python knows it's a dict comprehension due to the ``key: value`` construct.
+A dict comprehension also uses curly brackets like the set comprehension -- Python knows it's a dict comprehension due to the ``key: value`` construct.

 **Example:**